mbertucci47/keytheorems/keytheorems-ideas.md

 - [x] Manual label after `tcolorbox-no-titlebar` theorem produces extra space
 - [ ] Nested theorem inside tcolorbox theorem
 - [x] Default spacing of tcolorbox theorems
+- [ ] For tcb-no-title, wrap in prehead and postfoot hooks and just declare hook rules to match tcolorbox key.
+Otherwise this is a pain